 Jinshanling Great Wall

 The Jinshanling Great Wall is located 140 kilometers (87 miles) northeast of Beijing.
 It features complicated and well-preserved fortification systems.
 The walls are more solid, the watchtowers are taller and it retains its original Ming Dynasty appearance.
-Here you can see the Wall relatively undisturbed and in its original condition.
+Here you can see the Wall is relatively undisturbed and in its original condition.
 The wall follows the contours of the mountains and stretches off into the distance.
 The wall has not been restored, so it has a special beauty.
 It is the section that foreign visitors like the most.

-Juyong Pass, located in a valley more than 50 kilometers (31 miles) from Beijing, is one of the three greatest passes of Great Wall.
+Juyong Pass, located in a valley more than 50 kilometers (31 miles) from Beijing, is one of the three greatest passes of the Great Wall.
 (The other two passes are Jiayu Pass and Shanhai Pass) The wall we can see today was built in the early Ming Dynasty (1368-1644).
-The valley where Juyong Pass lies is steep and precipitous, giving Juyong Pass the reputation of being the steepest and dangerous pass.
-Juyong Pass and Badaling in the south are vital gateways in the northwest region of Beijing.
+The valley where Juyong Pass lies is steep and precipitous, giving Juyong Pass the reputation of being the steepest and most dangerous pass.
+Juyong Pass and Badaling in the south are vital gateways in the northwest region of Beijing

 Jiayu Pass, located in the northwestern part of Gansu Province, was a pass of strategic importance on the Ancient Silk Road.
 This section, first built in 1539, is the representative of the Great Wall in western China and is also the western starting point of the Ming Dynasty built section.
 It has been called: "the most important pass in the world" and "the most strategically significant pass in Hexi".

 The Shanhaiguan Great Wall locates at Qinhuangdao which is in Hebei Province, is the east starting point of the Great Wall.
-It was first built in 1381 in Ming dynasty.
-It has the reputation of "the first pass in the world".
+It was first built in 1381 in the Ming dynasty.
+It has the reputation of being "the first pass in the world".
 The walls are 14 meters tall and 7 meters thick.
 It has a very complete defense system.
 Standing on the Great Wall can command a panoramic view of the grand ocean and the winding Great Wall.
 This section is known as the Old Dragon's Head because it is the easternmost end of the Great Wall.

 Prefer to view the Great Wall in your style?
 Contact us to tailor-make a China tour incl. this attraction.